 The Recovery Nurse will phone your escort who will advise on your progress and when to attend the Day Surgery to take you home.
-There may be discharge medications for you to collect or in some instances you may be given a discharge prescription.
+There may be discharge medications for you to collect or in some instances, you may be given a discharge prescription.
 If applicable, these prescribed medications will usually be for pain relief and antibiotics.
-On the escort’s arrival the Recovery Nurse will go through the Discharge Instructions with you both.
+On the escort’s arrival, the Recovery Nurse will go through the Discharge Instructions with you both.
 You will be advised that for 24 hours after a General Anaesthetic or IV Sedation you should not drive or operate machinery, sign important documents or make important decisions.
 We also ask that you fill out a Patient Satisfaction Survey.
 This information is important to us and can be constructive criticism or suggestions.
-Aknowledged praise is of course welcome also.
-All feed back is sought and valued as it helps to improve our level of service.
+Acknowledged praise is of course welcome also.
+All feedback is sought and valued as it helps to improve our level of service.

 The Day following your Procedure

 You may receive a phone call from us to ensure you are progressing as planned.
 Friday patients will be called on Monday.
 If we are unable to contact you we will leave a message to call back if you have any problems.